ad-freiburg/docker-example/README.md

 An inverted list for a word is a sorted list of ids of records containing that word.
 An inverted index is a map from all words to their inverted list.
 We can use an inverted index to perform keyword search on a collection of text documents.
-If you want to get more familar and more bachground information about the topic, take a look at lectures 1 and 2 of the Information Retrieval lecture [here](https://ad-wiki.informatik.uni-freiburg.de/teaching/InformationRetrievalWS1920 "Information Retrieval")
+If you want to get more familar and more background information about the topic, take a look at lectures 1 and 2 of the Information Retrieval lecture [here](https://ad-wiki.informatik.uni-freiburg.de/teaching/InformationRetrievalWS1920 "Information Retrieval")